Nothing Daily

 Lighter

-As magnification keeps increasing, photography gets harder: it requires extensive preparation including cleaning (very poorly done here), and working around vibrations through dozens and dozens, sometimes hundreds of frames.
+As magnification keeps increasing, photography gets harder: it requires extensive preparation including cleaning (very poorly done here), and avoiding vibrations through dozens and dozens, sometimes hundreds of frames.

 Pentax K10D